Modular Fencing Vs Timber Fencing6 Mins

 Definitely!
 As both options follow a post and rail system, the install methods are quite similar.
 Timber is a fairly manageable material to work with, and as long as you go slow and learn a few tricks of the trade along the way, you’ll be able to build a fairly attractive timber fence.
 With DIY modular fencing, you’ll simply concrete the posts in, slide in and secure the panels, and finish with capping and post tops.

-As mentioned above, DIY will also save you labour costs; SlimWall modular fencing, for instance, drops to around $130+GST per lineal metre, while TrendWall drops to $180 +GST per lineal metre.
+As mentioned above, DIY will also save you labour costs; SlimWall modular fencing drops to around $130+GST per lineal metre, while TrendWall drops to $180 +GST per lineal metre.

 Take home message: Both fencing types are DIY friendly.